DisonUyoga/disonobudho/content/portfolio/realestate.md

 ![](https://res.cloudinary.com/dfjpdzsin/image/upload/estatesearch_ui5bjn.png)

-I have invested heavily in the power of query params and mongoose operators to establish a powerful search engine, without using power search libraries such as `algolia`, which is economical for smaller projects.
+I have invested heavily in the power of search params and mongoose operators to develop a powerful search engine, without using powerful search libraries such as `algolia`, which is economical for smaller projects.

 # Installation